rumashie/Data-Correction-Script/README.md

      ```

 4. **Ready to go, you can now run the Code:**
-   - With the virtual environment activated, run the script using:
+   - First run the Clean-Up script, using command:
      ```
+     python Data_Cleanup.py
+     ```
+   - Once the script executes succesfully, run the data correction script using:
+     ```
      python pythonScript.py
      ```
-     The Script will update the workbook, creating a new sheet inside the workbook with the corrected data.
+     The Scripts will update the workbook, creating a new sheets inside the workbook with the cleaned-up and corrected data.

 #### To Run the Script Again with a New Workbook:
 1. **Delete and Replace Workbook:**